“We are all of us less than we strive to be.”

 “I have seen love drive many souls to folly.
-I have seen it cause much suffering to multitudes for the sake of a small few.
-I have seen it drive individuals guilty of the darkest sins to acts of sacrifice few would have believed them capable of.
+I have seen love cause suffering to many for the sake of few.
+I have seen love drive individuals guilty of the darkest sins to acts of altruism few would have believed them capable of.
 In Claire Malveaux’s love for her daughter and family, I see perhaps all of these things.”

 “Love would seem as complex and multinuanced an emotion as any, and perhaps more so than most.
 Yet it is a comforting thought that some measure of grace may be found within it.”

 Caroline: The words bite at Caroline, tear at her, ripping out bleeding chunks.
 Her expression sets grimly.

 “We all make our choices, then we have to live with them, Seneschal.
 I wonder which is worse.”

 GM: “Only by not mourning what we have lost do we lose it in truth,” Maldonato answers.